-In addition to their cooking performance that’s vastly superior to that of traditional electric stoves, good, old gas stoves and cooktops tend to be very easy to fix.
+In addition to cooking performance that’s vastly superior to that of electric stoves, good old gas stoves and cooktops tend to be very easy to fix.
 Usually the problem is gunk—mostly from spillovers and combustion byproducts—that clogs the tiny ports and other parts supplying the burners.
 Relatively modern gas stoves also have a few electrical parts that can fail but should be easy to replace.

 Identifying Your Stove Type

 For repair purposes, there are three main types of gas stoves:

 Standing pilot.
 Standing pilot models are old and typically have no electrical parts.
 Their burners are ignited by one or more small flames that burn continuously under the cooktop lid.

 Standard electric igniter.
 Stoves with electric igniters include many older models with standard (unsealed) burners.
 With these and standing pilot stoves, access the working parts by removing the burner grates and lifting up the cooktop lid; most are hinged at the back and have a metal prop stick, just like a car hood.

 Sealed burner.
 Newer stoves with sealed burners also have electric igniters, but you can’t lift the lid on these, and each burner has its own igniter that comes up through the lid.
 Electric igniter stoves make a faint clicking sound when you turn the burner dial to LIGHT.

 This is the most common problem with gas stoves, and it’s usually caused by gunk fouling the igniter or clogging a standing pilot.
 It can also be caused by a clogged burner assembly, a failed igniter switch or a bad module.
 The first step (detailed below) is to clean the igniter or pilot and make sure it’s working; if so, clean the burner next.
 If an igniter doesn’t work after cleaning, test for a bad igniter switch and module, as applicable.